ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![apt install apache2](./images/2.%20install%20apache2.png)

-* Run the systemctl status command to check if apache2 is running, if it green then apache2 is running correctly.
+* Run the systemctl status command to check if apache2 is running, if it is green then apache2 is running correctly.
 Your first web server has been launched.

 ```bash
 sudo systemctl status apache2